The Mission StatementPromote sound ecological practices in the Ozarks.

 not-for-profit fiscal umbrella for projects that further its mission.

-on appropriate technology that is sustainable, environmentally-responsible, and based on renewable resources.
-Also to be promoted are economic and agricultural strategies that foster “bioregional self-reliance for the family, farm, community, the Ozarks, and other bioregions.”
+The organization’s purpose is “to provide research, education, technical assistance, and dissemination of information” on appropriate technology that is sustainable, environmentally-responsible, and based on renewable resources.
+Also to be promoted are economic and agricultural strategies that foster “bioregional self-reliance for the family, farm, community, the Ozarks, and other bioregions.” — as stated in the by-laws.

 ORC was originally located at New Life Farm, a demonstration farm in eastern Douglas County, Missouri, that operated for about a decade.
-The group held workshops and produced educational materials about the alternative technologies in place on this farm, such as solar panels, a methane digester, hydraulic ram, organic gardens, and composting toilets.
+The group held workshops and produced educational materials about the alternative technologies in place on this farm, such as solar panels, a methane digester, hydraulic ram,

 CURRENT PROJECTS